zhajianjun/ticho-boot/README.md

 # Ticho-Boot Project Description

-Ticho-Boot is a highly modular Java development framework deeply encapsulated based on Spring Boot.
-It provides enterprise-level functional components, utility classes, and standardized Starters to facilitate rapid construction of highly available microservice systems.
+Ticho-Boot is an initial library for quickly configuring Spring Boot applications, deeply encapsulated based on Spring Boot.
+It provides commonly used functional components, utility classes, and standardized starters, enabling developers to easily integrate these features into their applications.

 ---